Genicular Artery Embolization

 An alternative to knee replacement surgery

-FIND OUT IF YOU QUALIFY BY TAKING A SHORT, 3-QUESTION QUIZ »
+FIND OUT IF YOU’RE A CANDIDATE WITH THIS SHORT QUIZ »

 1 in 3 Americans over 60 have osteoarthritis (OA) of the knee, and of those, 40% report bothersome symptoms.
 If you have experienced inflammation within your knee, you already know how painful it can be and how OA can get in the way of you living your life!